craig/merisbot-detect/README.md

 Warning: this sends several SYN-packets per IP and tries establishing a full TCP handshake.
 It could be optimized for production usage by just waiting for the SYN-ACK.
 But it's good enough for now. :)

+It works like a filtering pipe, extracting only the Meris Bot IPs.
+Input format is one line per IP + linebreak.

 ```
 INPUT (stdin)                                                          OUTPUT (stdout)